gustavoperess/InvenShopfyV2.Frontend/README.md

 - SWR for efficient data fetching and caching.
 - Sharp for image optimization.
 - Deployed on Azure as static Web
+- Created an Azure Gateway to forward requests from the frontend to the backend, enabling cookie sharing across different domains.

 Check the deployed version:
   https://invenshopfy.online